nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 #### 3.2.1 Light Client

 Strictly uniform architecture (every node has the same role, does the same thing) is currently facing serious challenges.
 On permissionless blockchains, the hardware capabilities of nodes vary a lot.
 Strictly uniform architecture not only puts high demand on user’s hardware, but also fails to utilize the potential of high performant nodes.
 We see more and more users give up running full nodes and choose to run light clients or even clients rely on centralized services.
-Full nodes validate all blocks and transaction data, requiring minimum external trust.
+Full nodes verify all blocks and transaction data, requiring minimum external trust.
 But they are costly and inconvenient to run.
-Clients relying on centralized services give up validation, and trust the central services completely to provide data.
-Light clients in Nervos trade minimum trust for the substantial cost reduction on validation, leading to much better user experience.
+Clients relying on centralized services give up verfication, and trust the central services completely to provide data.
+Light clients in Nervos trade minimum trust for the substantial cost reduction on verification, leading to much better user experience.

 At the same time, mobile devices are becoming the main way people access the Internet.
 Native applications are also becoming more popular.
 Mobile friendliness is one of the design principles of the Nervos CKB.
 Nervos DApps should be able to run smoothly on mobile devices and integrate with mobile platforms seamlessly.